braze-inc/braze-docs/_docs/_help/help_articles/data/change_custom_data_type.md

 - New data will not be accepted if it's not the new data type.
 For example, an API call to the `users/track` endpoint that contains the previous data type for a changed attribute will not be accepted.
 You must call the new data type.

 {% alert note %}
-The ability to prevent automatically detection from updating the custom attribute data type is currently in early access.
+The ability to prevent automatic detection from updating the custom attribute data type is currently in early access.
 Contact your customer success manager if you’re interested in participating in this early access.
 {% endalert %}

 _Last updated on Jan 2, 2023_